The Importance of Unlearning

 Yesterday’s axioms might be tomorrow’s anti-patterns.

-Newborn technologies rise to popularity and most of them will become obsolete sooner than expected and hardware advancements make game changers for things that were considered as science-fiction a few years ago.
+Newborn technologies rise to popularity only to become obsolete sooner than expected and hardware advancements make things that were considered science-fiction a few years ago possible.

 The only certainty is that we don’t know what the future will bring us.

-Here is a partial list of recent years emerging technologies:
+Here is a partial list of emerging technologies in recent years:

 Needless to say that blockchain has a good chance to disrupt the world as we know today

-The increase of Hardware capabilities brought a new wave of tools and disruption to many industries that take advantage of Machine Learning
+The increase of hardware capabilities has brought a new wave of tools and disruption to many industries that take advantage of machine learning

 Now it’s much easier to deploy self-contained isolated components to the cloud.
-Containers orchestration infrastructures that only giants like Google had in-house are now publicly available for everyone (Kubernetes is the king here for now but the future will bring new tools for sure)
+Container orchestration infrastructures that only giants like Google previously had in-house are now publicly available for everyone (Kubernetes is the king here for now but the future will surely bring new tools)

-The motivation is to have one universal bytecode that will be used not only on the browsers but on everything (desktop/smartphones/god knows).
+The motivation is to have one universal bytecode that will be used not only in browsers but in everything (desktop/smartphones/god knows).